akrupal/java/Telusko/README.md

         // meaning stack will have the address to object on heap
         // this will be called referenced object

-        // the use of anonymous objects should be minimised and it can be used when lets say there is some method that needs to be called only once
+        // the use of anonymous objects should be minimised and it can be used when lets say there is some method that needs to be called only once like new Object().doSomethingOnce();

     }
 }